Who is Atwood Fire Extinguishers?

 There are many different types of fire extinguishers on the market.
-You need to make sure that you choose the correct one to ensure the safety of your home, your possessions and – most importantly – your family.
+You need to make sure that you choose the correct one to ensure the safety of your home, your possessions and, most importantly, your family.
 There are a few key characteristics that determine which type of fire extinguisher is best suited for your environment.
 They include the type of anticipated fire, the occupants of the building, the type of building you’re in, and other characteristics of the building such as size and construction, to name a few.
+Your best best is to Contact Us to speak with one of our experienced staff to help you choose the best one.
+Fire extinguishers are broken down by classification of the fire they are designed to fight.
+Most models can safely extinguish a combination of multiple types of classes of fires.
+Check the label of the extinguisher to determine its rating,.

 - Class A: Extinguishers are suitable to put out fires on ordinary combustibles such as wood, paper, cloth, rubber, and many plastics.
 Extinguishers that are only rated for class A fires are typically filled with water.
 These extinguishers should ONLY be used for class A fires!